As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 While he acknowledged AI will transform the workplace, making some jobs obsolete, he emphasized that greater productivity typically leads to more hiring, not less, and criticized the fear-driven narrative surrounding AI’s impact on employment.21

-While not focused on percentages, Professor Dilan Eren from Ivey Business School offered a structural critique of firms that respond to AI by eliminating junior roles.
+While not focused on percentages, Professor Dilan Eren of Ivey Business School offered a structural critique of firms that, in 2025, respond to AI by eliminating junior roles.
 Eren warned that cutting entry-level positions for cost savings is an “exponentially bad move” that threatens the internal talent pipeline.

 Without juniors, organizations risk shortages of experienced staff in the coming years, especially as mentorship and on-the-job learning decline.
 Eren urged firms to develop strategies that support dual development: juniors must build domain expertise, while senior staff must upskill in AI.